 This Early AccessEarly Access (EA) features are opt-in features that you can try out in your org by asking Okta Support to enable them.
 Additionally, the Features page in the Okta Admin Console (Settings > Features) allows Super Admins to enable and disable some EA features themselves. feature can be enabled from the Early Access Feature Manager.
 See Manage Early Access and Beta features for more details.

-To configure and activate your factors of choice, navigate to Security > Multifactor > Factor Types from the adminAn abbreviation of administrator.
+- To configure and activate your factors of choice, navigate to Security > Multifactor > Factor Types from the AdminAn abbreviation of administrator.
 This is the individual(s) who have access to the Okta Administrator Dashboard.
 They control the provisioning and deprovisioning of end users, the assigning of apps, the resetting of passwords, and the overall end user experience.
-Only administrators have the Administration button on the upper right side of the My Applications page. dashboard.
+Only administrators have the Administration button on the upper right side of the My Applications page.
+Console.

 - At Okta sign in, the end user is prompted to enter their ID to sign in.

-- After entering their ID and clicking Next, the end user must authenticate via one or more factors that have been configured by their admin as part of the sign on policy.
+- After entering their ID and clicking Next, the end user must authenticate with one or more factors that have been configured by their admin as part of the sign on policy.

 - The end user can also select other factors in the sequence to authenticate via the factors listed in the drop-down menu.